mameshini/ai-cookbook/README.md

 ### Building Blocks and Patterns

-This project demonstrates several key patterns for working with Azure OpenAI:
+This project demonstrates several key patterns for building AI agents and workflows.

 #### Langchain Agent Pattern
 - `src/langchain/chat_agent.py`: Implements an intelligent conversational agent using LangChain with:
   - Azure OpenAI integration using GPT-4
-  - Custom tools for weather lookup, Wikipedia search, and datetime functions
+  - Custom tools for weather lookup, Wikipedia search, RAG, and datetime functions
   - Pydantic models for type-safe input validation
   - ConversationBufferMemory for context retention
   - Gradio web interface for interactive chat